Thinguyen23/Thi_Bikesharing/citibike_analysis.md

 ## SWOT Analysis
 We conduct a SWOT analysis as framework for identifying the internal and external factors that can affect the viability of Bike Sharing in Des Moines
 ### Strengths
-- Developed systems of trail and urban bike lanes
+- Developed system of trails and urban bike lanes
 - Busy downtown Des Moines: ideal for recreational and communal biking
-- Lots of biking tour around the city and bike communities (https://www.bikeiowa.com/)
+- Lots of biking tour around the city and bike communities in Des Moines from [Bike Iowa webpage](https://www.bikeiowa.com/)
 ### Weaknesses
 - Greater Des Moines is not as condensed and populated as NYC
 ### Oppurtunities